All Episodes

 Well, I just got some information from my team, and they say there are approximately 548,000 statewide votes to count.

-So they were the mail-in ballots that they hand delivered because they don't trust the system.
+So they were the mail-in ballots that they hand-delivered because they don't trust the system.

-And we think we're gonna do well.
+And we think we're going to do well.

-And so I think I'm I've got it, I'm going to win.
+And so I think I've got it.

 And I think Blake has a pretty good shot.

-The very last ones they count are the people who hand deliver their ballot on election day.
+The very last ones they count are the people who hand deliver their ballot on Election Day.

-So by voting on election day, you're almost punished because those are the very last ballots they count.
+So by voting on Election Day, you're almost punished because those are the very last ballots they count.

 And we need to change the system.